 For investors who don’t qualify as real estate professionals, there’s a small exception that allows them to deduct up to $25,000 in rental losses.
 However, this benefit quickly disappears as your income grows.
 The deduction starts to phase out once your modified adjusted gross income (MAGI) exceeds $100,000 and is completely gone once you hit $150,000.
 If your MAGI is $155,000, you can’t deduct any of your rental losses.
 This is why achieving REPS is so valuable—these income limitations don’t apply to you.
 You can deduct your full rental losses regardless of how high your AGI is.

-What Forms Do You Need to Report Passive Losses?
+Which Tax Forms Do You Need for Passive Losses?

 Qualifying as a real estate professional is a major milestone, but the work doesn’t stop there.
 To actually use your losses to reduce your taxable income, you need to file the right paperwork with the IRS.
 It might seem intimidating, but understanding the key forms is the final step in turning your hard work into tangible tax savings.
 Think of these forms as the official record of your professional status and your portfolio’s performance.
 Getting them right is crucial for staying compliant and making the most of your deductions.